Cybr-Inc/CloudSec/docs/aws/iam/about-iam.md

+---
+icon: material/information
+---

 # About IAM

 # IAM Users

-There are two types of users in AWS:
+There are two primary types of users in AWS (when it comes to managing AWS accounts):

 - IAM Users
 - [Identity Center users](/aws/iam/identity-center/)